-The outstanding balance as of June 30, 2023 and December 31, 2022, net of repayments, was \$0.5 million USD (\$0.7 million CAD) for both respective periods and is included within current and noncurrent Finance Lease Liabilities on the Company's condensed consolidated balance sheets.
+As of September 30, 2023 and December 31, 2022, the Company had drawn \$0.6 million USD (\$0.9 million CAD) and \$0.5 million USD (\$0.7 million CAD), respectively, under the equipment lease facility.
+As of September 30, 2023 and December 31, 2022, the outstanding balances, net of repayments, were included within current and noncurrent Finance Lease Liabilities on the Company's condensed consolidated balance sheets.

-Loan Covenants, Violations and Waiver
+Loan Covenants.
+Violations and Waiver

-The Company is subject to financial and customary affirmative and negative non-financial covenants on the revolving demand facility, revolving equipment lease line and treasury risk management facility that have an aggregate total outstanding balance of \$6.7 million USD (\$8.9 million CAD).
-The Company was in technical violation of two financial covenants requiring a minimum fixed charge ratio and a maximum senior funded debt to EBITDA ratio as of June 30, 2023.
+The Company is subject to financial and customary affirmative and negative non-financial covenants on the revolving demand facility, revolving equipment lease line and treasury risk management facility that have an aggregate total outstanding balance of \$3.8 million USD (\$5.2 million CAD).
+The Company was in technical violation of two financial covenants requiring a minimum fixed charge ratio and a maximum senior funded debt to EBITDA ratio as of September 30, 2023.
 The Company has continued to make its regular principal and interest payments in a timely basis since the effective borrowing date.

-The revolving demand facility and the treasury risk management facility can be called at anytime by the lender as per the original terms of the facilities.
-The risk of the lender demanding repayment can be deemed greater due to the breach of covenants, however, at the time the financial statements were available for issuance, the lender has not provided the Company with a formal notification of a covenant breach.
+The revolving demand facility and the treasury risk management facility can be called at any time by the lender as per the original terms of the facilities.
+The risk of the lender demanding repayment can be deemed greater due to the breach of covenants.
+As of November 17, 2023, there has been no demands for repayment.